tingjun-yang/FinTech-Bootcamp/HW01/README.md

 In 2012, the company was acquired by [Braintree](https://www.businesswire.com/news/home/20120817005685/en/Braintree-Acquires-Mobile-Payments-Platform-Venmo) for $26.2 million.

 In December 2013, [PayPal](https://www.businesswire.com/news/home/20131219005777/en/eBay-Completes-Acquisition-Global-Payments-Innovator-Braintree) acquired Braintree for $800 million.

+In April 2021, Venmo announced that it is beginning its roll out for the ability to buy, hold, and sell cryptocurrencies using the platform ([Ref](https://techcrunch.com/2021/04/20/venmo-adds-support-for-buying-holding-and-selling-cryptocurrencies/)).

 ## Business Activities
 <!--